 Last weekend, Dallas and I rode up to Missouri to get some moonshine because we live in a dry county which is one of those absurd places that believes alcohol is the root of all evil.
-While there, we thought we'd buy a few lottery tickets and some scratchers because neither are available for purchase in our puritan town and we are sinners
+While there, we thought we'd buy a few lottery tickets and some scratchers because neither are available for purchase in our puritan town and we are sinnersheathens

 flawed human beings.